leudz/shipyard/guide/master/src/going-further/sparse-set.md

 ### Shipyard

-The way Shipyard uses sparse sets is a bit more complicated than in the overview provided above.

-Firstly, Shipyard uses multiple sparse sets, one for each type of component.
-The `dense` array in each sparse set contains the [`EntityIds`] of the entities that have that component.
+So far, we've only seen how sparse sets can store integers.
+However, Shipyard has to store both entity IDs (basically just integers) and components, requiring us to use a slightly more complicated data structure.
+Shipyard makes two major changes to the traditional sparse set described above.

-Secondly, Shipyard sparse sets are actually composed of three arrays: `sparse`, `dense`, and `data`. `data` contains the actual components of the entities. `dense` and `data` are linked: their lengths are always the same. `data[i]` is the component for the entity with the ID located at `dense[i]`.
+Firstly, Shipyard sparse sets are actually composed of three arrays: `sparse`, `dense`, and `data`. `dense` stores the entity IDs, whereas `data` contains the actual components of the entities. `dense` and `data` are linked: their lengths are always the same. `data[i]` is the component for the entity with the ID located at `dense[i]`.
 Whenever `dense` changes, so does `data`.

+Secondly, Shipyard uses multiple sparse sets, one for each type of component.
+The `dense` array in each sparse set contains the [`EntityIds`][entityid docs] of the entities that have that component.

 Let's walk through an example: